ChrisW09/citi_bike_user_prediction/README.md

 #### 2. Data understanding and Exploratory Data Analysis

-Using the Cross-Industry Standard Process of Data Mining (CRISP-DM) the New York citi bike share dataset is collected, cleaned and engineered, such that a good number of business insights are gathered, of which the following five questions are focused upon:
+Using the Cross-Industry Standard Process of Data Mining (CRISP-DM) the New York citi bike share dataset is collected, cleaned and engineered, such that a good number of business insights are gathered, of which the following eight questions are focused upon:

 **1. Which are the Top 5 Bike Stations by Number of Starts?**